 The Arizona Revised Statutes have been updated to include the revised sections from the 55th Legislature, 2nd Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 56th Legislature, 1st Regular Session, which convenes in January 2023.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 41-1403.
 Right to examine and copy evidence; summoning witnesses and documents and taking testimony; right to counsel; court aid; process; service and return; fees of witnesses

 A. In connection with the investigation of a charge filed under this chapter, the division or its duly authorized employees shall at all reasonable times have access to, for the purpose of examination, and have the right to copy any evidence of any person being investigated, if the evidence relates to unlawful practices covered by this chapter and is relevant to the charge under investigation.

 B. For the purpose of all hearings and investigations conducted by the board or division:

-4. Charges, orders, and other process and papers of the division, the board, or the agent of either, may be served either personally or by registered mail.
-The verified return by the individual so serving the same, setting forth the manner of such service, shall be proof of service.
+4. Charges, orders and other process and papers of the division, the board, or the agent of either, may be served either personally or by registered mail.
+The verified return by the individual so serving the same, setting forth the manner of the service, shall be proof of service.
 The return post office receipt when registered and mailed as provided in this paragraph shall be proof of service.
 Witnesses subpoenaed shall be paid the same fees and mileage that are paid witnesses in the superior court and witnesses whose depositions are taken and the persons taking the same shall be entitled to the same fees as are paid for like service in the superior court.